 Some peer reviewed studies have suggested that addiction can be genetic, and we can inherit characteristics that make us more susceptible to addiction.
 Of course, environmental factors are also a huge factor, and addiction could be traced back to a traumatic event in our past.
 Finally, there is certainly a crossover between addiction and other mental health disorders.

 Addiction and other mental health disorders

 People will often turn to alcohol or other drug use to help them deal with their anxiety.
-For example, people who suffer from social phobia may find that they turn to alcohol in social situations, and the link between feeling anxious and not drinking can quickly develop.
-The thought of being in social situations without drinking alcohol can then cause feelings of anxiety, becoming a vicious circle.
+For example, people who suffer from social phobia may find that they turn to alcohol in social situations to remove their social inhibitions and alleviate their anxiety.
+The thought of being in social situations without drinking alcohol can then cause feelings of anxiety, creating a vicious circle.

 This one example illustrates how easy it is for one mental illness to feed into another, and how easily an anxiety disorder can both cause, and be caused by, a drug addiction.
 This is often called dual diagnosis, or co-occurring disorders.

 Dealing with any mental health issues, such as an anxiety disorder or addiction, is incredibly challenging on your own.
 When you have co-occurring disorders, it is very important that you seek help from medically trained professionals.